Strawberry season is never a bad thing and we are getting a head start here with these easy strawberry squares for Easter!

 - Cool on wire rack and chill in refrigerator until ready to serve.

 - Whip up heavy whipping cream until soft peaks form.
 Add in sugar if using.
 Whip until stiff peaks form.
 If just using store-bought whipped cream, smooth over top of strawberry layer.
 Slice into squares and serve!

-Let’s talk about the homemade coconut flour.
+Let's talk about the homemade coconut flour.
 I have worked with this flour many times and love it.
 However, it is different from other flours (and even store-bought coconut flour.)
 It does get very fine in texture, but never fluffy like other flours.
 I am telling you this because if you decide to use a different type of flour, you will have to watch the ratios.
-I would try 1/2 cup of flour and see if you need to add more from there.
-Personally, homemade coconut flour is one of my favourites.
-So easy to make and it adds coconut flavour when not masked by other heavy additives.
+I would try ½ cup of flour and see if you need to add more from there.
+Personally, homemade coconut flour is one of my favorites.
+So easy to make and it adds coconut flavor when not masked by other heavy additives.
 My sister had no idea what the crust was made of but she liked it.